-Well/Spring Name Source Integrity Mine source 1 Constructed to Standard
+Well/Spring Name Source Integrity Well 1 Unknown Construction

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that this mine source is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+There is no documentation in BPH files describing well construction.
+Please provide this information if available.
+It may change your susceptibility ranking.
+The State has determined that this well is NOT GWUDI or Ground Water Under the Direct Influence of surface water.